 Essays We ask applicants to write two essays as part of the application.
 Students interested in engineering are asked to write an additional essay.
 This is your opportunity to display your best writing as well as your ability to convey ideas in your own voice.
 Please review the Princeton Supplement for the available writing prompts.

-While you may want to have a parent, guidance counselor or teacher proofread your essays, it is extremely important that the essays be your own work.
+While you may want to have a parent, school counselor or teacher proofread your essays, it is extremely important that the essays be your own work.
 Intellectual integrity is a fundamental principle at Princeton.
 When you complete your application you are asked to sign a statement certifying that all the information on the application, including the essays, is your own work.
 Princeton may withdraw the application or revoke the admission of any student whose essays have been written by another source, including essays found on the internet.

 We look for students who make a difference in their schools and communities, so tell us about your leadership activities, interests, special skills and other extracurricular involvements.
 Tell us if you’ve had a job or a responsibility in your home.
 Most Princeton students were academic standouts in high school.
 Most of them also invested their energy and talents in significant ways outside the classroom.
 We want to know what you care about, what commitments you have made and what you’ve done to act on those commitments.